Jharopa/F4ME/README.md

 * After you have copied the Game Folder Files you can navigate to `MO2 Folder\tools\BethINI Standalone Version (MO2 MUST BE CLOSED BEFORE USE)` and run BethINI.exe in which you can select you're monitors resolution and tailor a number of other game option to you're prefrences.
    * (Note.
 As is indicated by the BethINI folder name you MUST NOT have MO2 open while using BethINI)

+* Now that you have all the setup done you can run the ModOrganizer.exe and throught that launch the game using F4SE, Happy modding :).

 ## Mods in list